How to Send Certified Mail

 What if They Refuse Delivery?

 Sometimes landlords refuse to sign for certified mail.
-This is actually good for your case because:
+That still helps your paper trail because:

-• You can testify that you attempted proper delivery
+- You can still testify that you used a trackable delivery method

 Alternative: Send Multiple Ways